 3. Easy and efficient migration.

-Unicast: It specifies one to one communication.
+Unicast: It specifies one-to-one communication.

-Multicast: It specifies one to a group communication.
+Multicast: It specifies one to group communication.

 Broadcast: It specifies one to all communication.

-Multicast: It specifies one to nearest communication.
+Multicast: It specifies one to the nearest communication.

 Static IP addresses are reserved and they don't change over time while dynamic IP addresses can be changed each time you connect to the internet.